 Ketamine is an anesthetic medication used for over 50 years.
-It was discovered in 1965 and FDA approved for use in humans in 1970 for use as an anesthetic in surgery.
+It was discovered in 1965 and approved for use in humans in 1970 for use as an anesthetic in surgery.
 Ketamine is also used off-label for the treatment of depression and chronic pain.
 Ketamine has a very long and safe track record.

 Treatment Resistant Depression, PTSD, Bipolar Depression, Anxiety, Crohn’s Disease, Chronic Migraines, Complex Regional Pain Syndrome (Reflex Sympathetic Dystrophy), Fibromyalgia, Peripheral Neuropathies